pragyaai/ndna/_llm/FAQ.md

 This allows developers to visualize not just what the model gets right or wrong, but *how* it reasons differently across tasks—enhancing transparency in multi-task and multi-modal AI.

-# nDNA Cartography Across Foundation Models
+## FAQs: *nDNA Cartography Across Foundation Models*

-## Why is comparing nDNA trajectories across foundation models more insightful than conventional benchmark metrics?
+✶ **Why is comparing nDNA trajectories across foundation models more insightful than conventional benchmark metrics?**

-Traditional benchmark metrics—accuracy, BLEU, perplexity—evaluate model performance at the output level.
+➠ Traditional benchmark metrics—accuracy, BLEU, perplexity—evaluate model performance at the output level.
 They tell us *what* a model produces, but not *how* it thinks.
 By comparing **nDNA trajectories** across diverse foundation models, we can observe the inner semantic journey: how meaning is constructed, evolved, and aligned layer-by-layer.

 Formally, let $\mathcal{T}_m(x) = \{ h_1^{(m)}(x), \dots, h_L^{(m)}(x) \}$ denote the latent path for model $m$.
 We compute thermodynamic length: